ArunBramhane/Cricket-game/README.md

 # Cricket-game
-Cricket related game where we are chose the option which show in display and then Computer choice their option automatically .depend on choice user or Computer are win
+Cricket related game where we are chose the option which show in display and then Computer choice their option automatically <br>.depend on choice user or Computer are win